aryan-at-ul/TokenCutSeg/README.md

-# Codebook Tokens and Deep Graph Cuts for Skin Lesion Segmentation
+# TokenCutSeg: Label-Efficient Segmentation by Powering Supervised Refinement with Self-Learned Visual Vocabularies

 ## Abstract
-Accurate and robust skin lesion segmentation is crucial for early melanoma diagnosis and improved patient outcomes.
-However, current deep learning methods struggle with the inherent complexity of lesion boundaries, high inter-patient variability, and limited expert annotations.
-This paper introduces **TokenCutSeg**, a novel token-based skin lesion segmentation framework designed for precise boundary delineation.
-TokenCutSeg leverages a Vector Quantized Generative Adversarial Network (VQGAN) to map complex medical images into a compact token space, enabling efficient processing.
-A transformer network, trained with a self-supervised masked token prediction objective, learns rich contextual representations and effectively infers missing boundary information.
-Crucially, we introduce a dedicated module that refines segmentation masks using a supervised deep graph cut optimization strategy, directly addressing boundary irregularities.
-Evaluated on the ISIC 2016, ISIC 2017, and ISIC 2018 datasets, TokenCutSeg achieves state-of-the-art performance, demonstrating superior boundary accuracy and outperforming existing methods.
+Accurate skin lesion segmentation is crucial for early melanoma diagnosis, yet deep learning models are often hindered by two key challenges: the scarcity of expert-annotated data and the difficulty of precisely delineating complex lesion boundaries.
+Existing methods either require extensive annotated data or, in the case of graph-based refinement techniques, suffer from a feature representation bottleneck, where performance is limited by the quality of initial, often supervised, features.
+This paper introduces **TokenCutSeg**, a novel hybrid framework designed to overcome these limitations by strategically separating representation learning from supervised refinement.
+Our approach first leverages all available images, both labeled and unlabeled, in a self-supervised stage.
+A Vector Quantized Generative Adversarial Network (VQGAN) learns a rich, discrete visual vocabulary, tokenizing images into a compact and meaningful representation.
+Subsequently, a Transformer, trained with a masked token prediction task, models the deep contextual relationships between these visual tokens.
+This self-supervised pipeline produces powerful, context-aware features.
+Finally, these high-quality features are fed into a lightweight, supervised graph-based module that performs the final segmentation refinement, effectively solving the traditional feature bottleneck.
+Evaluated on the ISIC 2016, 2017, and 2018 datasets, TokenCutSeg achieves state-of-the-art performance, demonstrating superior boundary accuracy and generalization.
+Our results validate that this label-efficient, hybrid approach leads to more robust and practical segmentation models.